West End Bridge Inspection Begins Monday, May 8th

-PennDOT District 11 is announcing natural gas line replacement work on West Carson Street (Route 837) in the City of Pittsburgh, Allegheny County, will begin Friday night, March 1 weather permitting.
+PennDOT district 11 is announcing inspection activities on the West End Bridge (Route 19) in the City of Pittsburgh, Allegheny County, will begin Monday, May 8 weather permitting.

 Motorists can check conditions on more than 40,000 roadway miles, including color-coded winter conditions on 2,900 miles, by visiting www.511PA.com.
 511PA, which is free and available 24 hours a day, provides traffic delay warnings, weather forecasts, traffic speed information, and access to more than 860 traffic cameras.

 511PA is also available through a smartphone application for iPhone and Android devices, by calling 5-1-1, or by following regional twitter alerts accessible on the 511PA website.